bertvanovermeir/OTLforC3D/README.md

 # OTLforC3D

-ALPHA version - testing purposes only
+ALPHA version - testing purposes only - Program creator is no liable for any damages

 Refer to the released binaries for installation help (when the application is installed and started read the messages carefully to configure C3D)